 In the current context, how do workplace happiness and QWL position themselves?
-Behind the end of the crisis and the return to the office lies a real underlying issue related to the well-being of employees, whether they work in the office, at home or in a third location.
+Behind the end of the crisis and the return to the office lies a real underlying issue.
+It is related to the well-being of employees, whether they work in the office, at home or in a third location.
 Marie-Hélène BAREYT, founder of OPUS&VERSO and consultant specialising in the implementation of QWL strategies, sheds light on the issues and priority actions to be taken in the coming months.

 Do you think QWL is always an issue in times of crisis?